kubevault/kubevault/docs/setup/upgrade/index.md

 # Upgrading KubeVault

 This guide will show you how to upgrade various KubeVault components.
-Here, we are going to show how to upgrade from an old KubeVault version to the new version, how to migrate between the enterprise edition and community edition, and how to update the license, etc.
+Here, we are going to show how to upgrade from an old KubeVault version to the new version, and how to update the license, etc.

 ## Upgrading KubeVault to `{{< param "info.version" >}}`